Crosley: Post-war production and demise

 Post-war production began with 4,999 vehicles in 1946, and increased to five-figure numbers, producing more than 22,500 cars in 1947.
 Crosley sales peaked in 1948, with 24,871 or 27,707 cars sold, depending on the source; however, the CoBra copper and stamped steel "tin block" engine proved a major misstep.
 Although it had proven reliable in military use, it fared poorly under less diligent civilian maintenance.
 The CoBra was replaced with a redesigned and more reliable conventional cast-iron engine in 1949, but the company's reputation suffered.
 Sales fell to 8,939 units in 1949, and to 7,612 in 1950.
 The addition of the Crosley "Hotshot" sports model and the "Farm-O-Road" model, a combination farm-tractor and all-wheel-drive vehicle in 1950, could not stop the decline.

-More trouble came after the Big Three automakers introduced bigger, more lavish cars, and began manufacturing them in higher volumes and priced, in some cases, only little higher than a new Crosley car.
+More trouble came after the Big Three automakers introduced bigger, more lavish cars, and began manufacturing them in higher volumes and priced, in some cases, only a little higher than a new Crosley car.
 Crosley sales dwindled to 4,839 units in 1951; only 1,522 Crosley vehicles were sold in 1952.
-Production ceased on July 3, 1952, when the final Crosley rolled off the production line.
+Production ended on July 3, 1952.
 Crosley sold about 84,000 cars in total before closing down the operation in 1952.
 Crosley continued building engines for a short while to fulfill a government contract, but eventually the rights to the engine were sold.
 The Crosley plant in Marion, Indiana, was sold to the General Tire and Rubber Company.